Skip to content

 At Disability Rights and Culture (DRC), we fight for disability justice, celebrate disability pride, and connect people in the community to build disability culture—together.

-Formerly called the Disability Resource Centre, DRC is disability-led, radically inclusive Disabled People’s Organisation uniting disabled people across cultures, identities and experiences.
+Formerly called Disability Resources Centre, DRC is a disability-led, radically inclusive Disabled People’s Organisation uniting disabled people across cultures, identities, and experiences.

-Alongside building disability culture and community, we also provide individual disability advocacy and fight for systemic change, leading Victoria’s disability rights movement.
+Alongside building disability culture and community, we also provide individual disability advocacy and fight for systemic change.
+Together with other Disabled People’s Organisations we are leading Victoria’s disability rights movement.

 “We do this ’till we free us.”